Reed (company): Reed.co.uk

 Reed.co.uk was the UK's first online recruitment site.
 The launch version of the site contained few job listings, functioning more as a brochure.
 A second iteration, launched in 1997, featured job vacancies typed in by Reed's office receptionist in between her other duties.

-The first person to obtain a job through Reed.co.uk lived 60 miles away from the hiring company.
+The first person to obtain a job through the site lived 60 miles away from the hiring company.
 As Alec Reed later wrote: "That would not have happened had he walked into the local branch, so it opened my eyes to the internet’s potential".
 Reed extended its investment but, with online recruitment still in its infancy, few companies were interested.
 In response, Reed employee Paul Rapacioli suggested the company open up the website so that any company - including Reed customers and Reed's direct competitors - could advertise jobs free of charge, converting the site from a walled garden into an aggregator.
 Alec Reed later cited the move as the company's "breakthrough" online.
 The new site was launched in 2000 and by the end of that year had attracted 42,000 vacancies.
 Rapacioli received a £100,000 bonus for his suggestion.
 In 2007 the site moved to a fee-paying model.
 Reed sites collectively received 199 million visits in 2017; as of 2019 it hosts approximately 250,000 job applications per day.

 Advertising and sponsorship

 Short Film Competition

-In September 2009, Reed.co.uk launched its annual Short Film Competition with a top prize of £10,000.
-The competition, run via YouTube, invites film makers to submit a short film of no more than three minutes in length based on a specific theme.
+In September 2009, Reed launched its annual Short Film Competition with a top prize of £10,000.
+The competition, run via YouTube, invites filmmakers to submit a short film of no more than three minutes in length centred around a specific theme.
 Partners include BAFTA, Channel Four, the British Council, Total Film and Creative England.
 The judging panel has included Jaime Winstone, Eugene Simon, Stuart Cosgrove, Roger Chapman, Paul Weiland and Nicola Reed.

 Love Mondays campaign

+The company's TV and online advertising is presented under the Love Mondays slogan, which aims to change the way employees perceive the start of a new workweek after the weekend.
+Reed seeks to encourage employees to look forward to Mondays and see them as an opportunity to kick-start their career goals.
+The campaign features the creation and sharing of content on social media platforms with the hashtag #LoveMondays.
+Campaign content includes motivational quotes, career tips, and success stories, and often features James Reed.
 From 2008 to 2018 the company ran a nationwide advertising campaign fronted by actor and comedian Rufus Jones, who played James Reed as a caricature of a comic book superhero.